 Long-term variances in projections, particularly for tuition and investment returns, can affect the Trust's financial position.
-The Board and its actuarial consultant and financial advisor review the assumptions at least annually.
+The Board and its actuarial consultant and investment advisor review the assumptions at least annually.

 This review includes an analysis of prior year trends in tuition increases and investment performance.
-Specifically, the Board reviewed the weighted average tuition for Maryland resident students at four-year Maryland public universities, which increased 3.5% from the 2010-2011 academic year and 3.0% from the 2009-2010 academic year.
-The Board also reviewed the rate of return on the Prepaid College Trust investments, which was a gain of 21.0% and 14.0% for fiscal year 2011 and 2010, respectively.
+Specifically, the Board reviewed the weighted average tuition for Maryland resident students at four-year Maryland public universities, which increased 3.0% from the 2011-2012 academic year and 3.5% from the 2010-2011 academic year.
+The Board also reviewed the rate of return on the Prepaid College Trust investments, which was a gain of 1.6% and 21.0% for fiscal year 2012 and 2011, respectively.

-As part of the Board's review of these trends, it consults with its financial advisor and actuary and thoroughly reviews various potential scenarios when developing future projections that it believes to be reasonable.
-This year's projections were used in developing the Actuarial Soundness Report as of June 30, 2011.
+As part of the Board's review of these trends, it consults with its investment advisor and actuary and thoroughly reviews various potential scenarios when developing future projections that it believes to be reasonable.
+This year's projections were used in developing the Actuarial Soundness Report as of June 30, 2012.